pb111/Machine-Learning-with-Python/README.md

        - [Inferential Statistics Project](https://github.com/pb111/Inferential-Statistics-Project/blob/master/README.md): **Inferential Statistics** is the process of drawing inferences about the population from the sample data.
 In this project, I have discussed various inferential statistical concepts and their practical applications.
 In particular, I have discussed `Central Limit Theorem`, `t-test`, `ANOVA` , `Chi-square goodness of fit test` and `Correlation analysis`.

        - [Hypothesis Testing Project](https://github.com/pb111/Hypothesis-Testing-Project/blob/master/README.md): **Hypothesis testing** is a statistical tool to test an assumption regarding the population parameter.
 This project is dedicated towards `hypothesis testing`.
-In this project, I have discussed, `hypothesis testing`, `p-value`, `significance level`, `types of errors in hypothesis testing` and `z  test`.
+In this project, I have discussed, `hypothesis testing`, `p-value`, `significance level`, `types of errors in hypothesis testing` and   `one-tailed and two-tailed test`.

    -  ### Data Cleaning and Preprocessing Projects